Mayurji/mayurji.github.io/_posts/2020-07-06-HighDimension.markdown

 ### What is Dimensionality Reduction

-It is a technique to transform the X’s (1 to p)predictors/independent variables into linear combination of predictor with reduced number of transformed Z’s(1 to m) variables, where m < p.
+It is a technique to transform the X’s (1 top)predictors/independent variables into a linear combination of the predictor with a reduced number of transformed Z’s(1 to m) variables, where m < p.
 What happens when we don’t reduce the dimension?
 Curse Of Dimensionality.

 In machine learning and statistics, dimensionality reduction or dimension reduction is the process of reducing the number of random variables under consideration by obtaining a set of principal variables.

 ### Why Dimensionality Reduction is important

-**Nowadays, Data comes in all forms video, audio, images, texts etc., with huge number of features.
-Is it that all features are relevant ?, NO, not all feature are important or relevant.
-Based on business requirement or redundancy nature of the data captured we have to reduce the feature size through Feature selection and Feature Extraction.
-These techniques not only reduce computation cost but it also helps in avoiding the misclassification because of highly correlated variable.**
+**Nowadays, Data comes in all forms video, audio, images, texts, etc., with a huge number of features.
+Is it that all features are relevant ?, NO, not all features are important or relevant.
+Based on the business requirement or redundancy nature of the data captured we have to reduce the feature size through Feature Selection and Feature Extraction.
+These techniques not only reduce computation cost but also helps in avoiding misclassification because of a highly correlated variable.**

 ### Dimension Reduction Using PCA

 Here we’ll try to understand PCA by working on MNIST Dataset.
-Since images have higher dimension, we’ll be loading a built in dataset from sklearn.datasets.
+Since images have higher dimensions, we’ll be loading a built-in dataset from sklearn.datasets.
 We make all the import statements respective from loading the dataset to measuring the metrics.

 ### Loading Packages